 Theology, (theos, God + ology, as the study of), is the study of god.
 Whether it is a study of Allah, Buddha, Yahweh, or Christ, it is still by definition, Theology.
 Any study of God or god is theology.

 The term, Doctrine, is the transliteration of the New Testament terms, didache, and didaskalia.
 Both are translated doctrine.
 As Christians, we should discipline ourselves to adhere to biblical terms as much as possible.

 When a term is transliterated, it makes word studies even easier and less prone to error.
 Even when the translator must choose another word or phrase, the contexts of Scripture hold sway over any other etymological meaning.

 I have prepared a detailed word study of doctrine, to show the importance of sticking to the Bible itself for determining God’s truth.
-Also, on this website, you will find numerous references to and studies regrading love, including my original doctoral thesis on the meaning of the love in the New Testament and my book, the third part of which is an updated, more readable form of the doctrine of love.
+Also, on this website, you will find numerous references to and studies regarding love, including my original doctoral thesis on the meaning of love in the New Testament and my book, the third part of which is an updated, more readable form of the doctrine of love.

 The False Premise

-To say that Doctrine Divides; Love Unites indicates error in many ways.
+To say that Doctrine Divides; Love Unites indicates an error in many ways.
 Here are the most significant for our day:

 - It is a total misunderstanding and/or misuse of the term doctrine as transliterated from the Bible.